saikat-26/Rental-App/README.md

-Building a bike and car application for android using React Native framework
+Building a bike and car rental application for android using React Native framework